-No complete lifting of lockdown in Maharashtra to address economic concerns: CM Uddhav
+No complete lifting of lockdown in Maharashtra: Uddhav Thackeray

-He said there was a need to strike a balance between the issues related to health and economy.
+Majharashtra chief minister says there is need for a balance between the issues related to health and economy.

-Mumbai: Maharashtra Chief Minister Uddhav Thackeray on Saturday said that he was not in favour of complete lifting of the coronavirus-induced lockdown in the state only to address the economic concerns.
+Mumbai: Maharashtra chief minister Uddhav Thackeray on Saturday said he was not in favour of a complete lifting of the coronavirus-induced lockdown only to address the economic concerns.

 He said there was a need to strike a balance between the issues related to health and economy considering the challenge posed by the pandemic.